spearwolf/legendary-mazes/README.md

 ![a legendary maze animation](./legendary-maze.gif)

 I took the idea for the _recursive backtracker_ algorithm from this fantastic book: [Mazes for Programmers](https://pragprog.com/titles/jbmaze/)
+&mdash; but implemented it relatively freely because it was so much fun :smiley:

 ### Demo or Die